-I’ve worked on the Pediatric/Pediatric Intensive Care Unit for almost four years now.
-Here are a few of my tips for making the most of your interactions with staff, patients and families.
+I worked on the Pediatric/Pediatric Intensive Care Units for 6 years.
+Here are a few of my tips for making the most of your interactions with staff, patients, and families.

 Nothing says “I’m child life and I’m here to party” quite like constantly making yourself seen and known.
 We have a child life office on the unit and if I spend a lot of my time in the office, odds are I’m going to be missing out on a lot of stuff happening out there.
-Every morning, I get our daily census of what patients are on the Peds/PICU and I begin to make my list of priority patients; procedures, new admits, no family, etc all come in to play during this prioritization.
-Then I make my rounds to all of the nurses on the unit and ask them individually if they have “anything I need to know about today.”
-This engages the nurses in conversation, allows them to see my face, let’s them know I’m interested in helping in any way that I can and begins our day together on the right foot.
+Every morning, I get our daily census of what patients are on Peds/PICU and I begin to make my list of priority patients; procedures, new admits, no family, and more all come in to play during this prioritization.
+Then I make my rounds to all of the nurses on the unit and ask them individually if they have “anything I need to know about today”.
+This engages the nurses in conversation, allows them to see my face, lets them know I’m interested in helping in any way that I can, and begins our day together on the right foot.

 Run, Run As Fast As You Can

 When they do call me for things throughout the day, I’m quick to respond.
 Things in the hospital happen fast, and I want the nurses to know that they can depend on me to be there when they say they need child life.
 Nothing makes a nurse want to call child life LESS than when it takes the child life specialist 900 years to respond or they get no response at all.
 I’m always very open over the phone and let the nurses know what I am doing if I can’t be there right away so that they know I’m not just sitting in my office twiddling my thumbs.